 Topic: Of your choosing related to the class material.
 Please note: All topics should be related to climate change and do not need to be cleared with the instructor.

-Length: 4-6 typed pages, excluding figures and list of references.
+Length: minimum 1400 words, excluding figures and list of references.

 Sources: Minimum three (3) sources other than encyclopedias and textbook.

 Required: Paper, References (in-text citations), Reference List (bibliography).